Jetsurf/jet-bot/README.md

  - `/store order ID/ITEM NAME` : !splatnetgear provides an ID.
 Use either the ID or the name of an item on the store to order it
  - `/weapons stats WEAPON` : Pulls stats for a specific weapon

+### Animal Crossing: New Horizons Commands
+ - `/acnh passport` : Posts your passport for Animal Crossing: New Horizons

  ### Bot Info Commands